ournetworks/2019/CONDUCT.md

 Our `coc@ournetworks.ca` is monitored by an individual on a rotating basis, new monitors will be determined at a planning meeting once per year.

+#### Handling Reports

+The following will be in place at the event to handle reports:

+- Dedicated Code of conduct lead at event
+- Encrypted chat for organizers
+- Daily debrief for organizers to discuss code of conduct incidents
+- Orientation for volunteers about handling code of conduct
+- Resource with enforcement guidelines and local contact numbers